pcdavies/CloudNativeMicroservicesDevOps/workshops/microservices-devops/CloudNative100SelfService.md

     ![](images/100/SelfServ16.png)

-- We are now going to fill in the values labled **1, 2, 3 and 4** by returning to the **Main Dashboard** tab displayed when you first logged into your Oracle Cloud Account.
+- The following dialog will be displayed.
+We are now going to fill in the values numbered below as **1, 2, 3 and 4**.
+Keep this dialog open in a Tab, but we'll get these values by returning to the **Main Dashboard** tab displayed when you first logged into your Oracle Cloud Account.
 If that tab is no longer available, you can login again following the steps at the first of the lab

     ![](images/100/SelfServ17.png)